NAME

 On encountering a parse error, the generated parser discards symbols on the stack and input tokens until it reaches a state that will allow parsing to continue.
 This error recovery approach results in a memory leak if the “YYSTYPE” value is, or contains, pointers to dynamically allocated memory.

-is invoked whenever the
+The bracketed code is invoked whenever the

 parser discards one of the symbols.
-Within code
+Within code,

 “$$” or “$<tag>$” designates the semantic